silaspe/maths/docs/rand.md

 .

 I hope you have a good Monday!
-Also, I still have a fever, but it's getting brtter.
+Also, I still have a fever, but it's getting better.

 .